-Dat te and time: 05 5/04/20XX - 10:00-12:00 Att Attendees: Emanuella Bernardi, Manager Marek Kačer, Unit Manager, Marine Ecological Risk Management Unit Antonia Almeida, Unit Manager, Fisheries Control and Inspections Unit Beatriz Oliveira, Unit Manager, Oceanographic Research Unit Linde Arthurson, Unit Manager, Sustainable Development Unit Saoirse Byrne, Advisor HA KONLAND • The EU would I benefit from being able to access Hakonland's EEZ.
-Both parties could certain shared fish stocks and could swap quotas based on the needs of eets and the conditions of stocks.
-A 'non-classic' combined fisheries the other hand, has been signed only once before.
-It is difficult to predict ill be a suitable type of agreement for the EU and Hakonland, as DEPMA actices to base its decision on. • • uncovered the existence of hotspots where juvenile Krakul reside for relatively long periods of time.
-Protecting such hotspots would give stocks the best - ing to sustainable levels. • c is slowly becoming more aware of the issue of bycatch, the pressure - to take preventative measures and encourage more sustainable fishing reasing.
-However, monitoring whether vessels are actually landing their a discard ban can become an endless and costly battle.
-A better way to eries would be to subsidise them temporarily for landing their bycatch concrete steps towards finding applications for it, until such a time that - narket is established. • or changes to Batch are decided by the EU, before any such changes r processes that allow participating countries to provide their input.
-Therefore, Hake onland would still have a say in the Batch decision-making process, and ver its CDS would be only partly limited.
-Co NSUMER ATTITU • s caught in a sustainable manner available at the same price as the ntly being sold would considerably reduce profit margins for vendors, as price for the sustainable species would be higher as well. lors could start using the Aqualife Council Eco-label and sell fish from • es.
-This would not only improve their image as a sustainable retailer but heir profits, as studies prove that consumers are willing to pay more for eco-labelled pro AR DENTIA ٠ initiative to recruit additional staff to manage the increased workload in Ministry of Fisheries, it is not yet clear whether such additional staff on a temporary or a permanent basis.
-While extensive human resources are currently ne eeded, it could very well be that once the initial backlog of registrations and inspections is cleared, everything will start to fall back into place, leaving the ministry with an unnecessary surplus of staff.
-On the other hand, longer and more complex procedures might indeed call for permanent additions to the workforce.
+- ♦ The EU would benefit from being able to access Hakonland's EEZ.
+Both parties could jointly manage certain shared fish stocks and could swap quotas based on the needs of their fishing fleets and the conditions of stocks.
+A 'non-classic' combined fisheries agreement, on the other hand, has been signed only once before.
+It is difficult to predict whether this will be a suitable type of agreement for the EU and Hakonland, as DEPMA has no best practices to base its decision on. - Research has uncovered the existence of hotspots where juvenile Krakul reside for relatively long periods of time.
+Protecting such hotspots would give stocks the best chance of growing to sustainable levels. - Since the public is slowly becoming more aware of the issue of bycatch, the pressure on legislators to take preventative measures and encourage more sustainable fishing practices is increasing.
+However, monitoring whether vessels are actually landing their bycatch under a discard ban can become an endless and costly battle.
+A better way to incentivise fisheries would be to subsidise them temporarily for landing their bycatch and for taking concrete steps towards finding applications for it, until such a time that a stable sales market is established. - While updates or changes to Batch are decided by the EU, before any such changes there are clear processes that allow participating countries to provide their input.
+Therefore, Hakonland would still have a say in the Batch decision-making process, and its autonomy over its CDS would be only partly limited.